-- 1. Counts for which the statute mandates imposition of a consecutive sentence are excepted from application of the multiple count rules.
-Convictions under such counts are excluded from the determination of the combined offense level.
-Convictions for 18 U.S.C. § 924(c) (use of firearm in commission of a crime of violence) provide a common example.
-Note that such a conviction usually does affect the offense level for other counts, however, in that in the event of such a conviction the specific offense characteristic for weapon use in the primary offense is to be disregarded.
-See Commentary to §2K2.4.
-Example: The defendant is convicted of one count of bank robbery in which he took \$5,000 and discharged a weapon causing permanent bodily injury (18 U.S.C. § 2113), and one count of use of a firearm in the commission of a crime of violence (18 U.S.C. § 924(c)).
-The two counts are not grouped together, but the offense level for the bank robbery count is 28 (18 + 4 + 6) rather than 31.
-The mandatory five year sentence on the weapon-use count runs consecutively, as required by law. - 2.
+- 1. Subsections (a)-(d) set forth circumstances in which counts are to be grouped together into a single Group.
+Counts are to be grouped together into a single Group if any one or more of the subsections provide for such grouping.
+Counts for which the statute mandates imposition of a consecutive sentence are excepted from application of the multiple count rules.
+See \$3D1.1(b). - 2.
 The term "victim" is not intended to include indirect or secondary victims.
 Generally, there will be one person who is directly and most seriously affected by the offense and is therefore identifiable as the victim.
 Ambiguities should be resolved in accordance with the purpose of this section as stated in the lead paragraph, i.e. to identify and group "counts involving substantially the same harm."
 Thus, for so-called "victimless" crimes (crimes in which society at large is the victim), the grouping decision must be based primarily upon the nature of the interest invaded by each offense. - 3.
-Under subsection (a), counts are to be grouped together when they represent essentially a single injury or are part of a single criminal episode or transaction involving the same victim. - Examples: (1) The defendant is convicted of forging and uttering the same check.
+Under subsection (a), counts are to be grouped together when they represent essentially a single injury or are part of a single criminal episode or transaction involving the same victim.

+When one count charges an attempt to commit an offense and the other charges the commission of that offense, or when one count charges an offense based on a general prohibition and the other charges violation of a specific prohibition encompassed in the general prohibition, the counts will be grouped together under subsection (a).

+Examples: (1) The defendant is convicted of forging and uttering the same check.
 The counts are to be grouped together.
 (2) The defendant is convicted of kidnapping and assaulting the victim during the course of the kidnapping.
 The counts are to be grouped together.
 (3) The defendant is convicted of bid rigging (an antitrust offense) and of mail fraud for signing and mailing a false statement that the bid was competitive.
 The counts are to be grouped together.
 (4) The defendant is convicted of two counts of assault on a federal officer for shooting at the same officer twice while attempting to prevent apprehension as part of a single criminal episode.
 The counts are to be grouped together.
-(5) The defendant is convicted of three counts of unlawfully bringing aliens into the United States, all counts arising out of a single incident.
+(5) The defendant is convicted of two counts of unlawfully bringing aliens into the United States, all counts arising out of a single incident.
 The three counts are to be grouped together.
 But: (6) The defendant is convicted of two counts of assault on a federal officer for shooting at the officer on two separate days.
 The counts are not to be grouped together.
 (7) The defendant is convicted of two counts, each for unlawfully bringing one alien into the United States, but on different occasions.
 The counts are not to be grouped together.